mwpastore/sinja/README.md

 choice) and [serializers][3] to get started.
 Create a new Sinatra application (classic or modular) to hold all your JSON:API endpoints and (if modular) register this extension.
-Instead of defining routes with `get`, `post`, etc. as you normally would, simply define `resource` blocks with action helpers and `has_one` and `has_many` relationship blocks (with their own action helpers).
+Instead of defining routes with `get`, `post`, etc. as you normally would, define `resource` blocks with action helpers and `has_one` and `has_many` relationship blocks (with their own action helpers).
 Sinja will draw and enable the appropriate routes based on the defined resources, relationships, and action helpers.
 Other routes will return the appropriate HTTP status codes: 403, 404, or 405.

 ### Configuration